mdm-code/wtime/README.md

 Or you can put it on your `tmux` status line, for example, with this line:

 ```
-set -g status-right "#(cat /tmp/wtime.sock) %A, %B %-e, %Y, %-l:%M:%S%p"
+set -g status-right "#(nc -U /tmp/wtime.sock) %A, %B %-e, %Y, %-l:%M:%S%p"
 ```

-You can use some of that `cat` magic and dial in to the socket in loops to get a counter for work time followed by a moment of respite.
+You can try and use some of that `cat` magic and dial in to the socket in loops to get a counter for work time followed by a moment of respite.

 ## Development setup